rcarver/config/doc/PATTERNS.md

 ### Calling other patterns

-Most patterns you write will call other patterns.
-Do so within the `call` method.
+Most patterns you write will call other patterns, and you do that within the `call` method.
 You may (and are encouraged) to pass values from this patterns' attributes down to children patterns.
-Following this approach results in clear data flow and encapsulation.
+Following this approach results in clear data flow and better reuse.

     def call
       add MyTopic::AnotherPattern do |p|